-In a blessing of the sudden Sun.
-In the name of the damned I would turn back rod run To the hidden land But the loved sun Christens down The sky.
-I Am found.
-O let him Scald me and drown Me in his world's wound.
-His lightning answers my Cry.
+In a blessing of the sudden

+Sun.
+In the name of the damned

+I would turn back rod run

+To the hidden land

+But the loved sun

+Christens down

+The sky.

+Am found.

+O let him

+Scald me and drown

+Me in his world's wound.

+His lightning answers my

+Cry.
 My voice burns in his hand.

-Now I am lost in the blinding One.
+Now I am lost in the blinding

+One.
 The sun roars at the prayer's end.

 The above stanza creates an intense focus on "I".
 Poetically, "I" stands alone in the hourglass shape covering the middle part of the hourglass to show the ego self being realised through the phrase "I / am found" for which the self had undergone a wide range of experience.
 "I" is lost by the twist and turns and burns in life as in hourglass.
 The self-realisation is achieved through the vision and prayer amidst the sound of the womb.
 The self-realisation for the poet is achieved through the forces of nature.
 The "lightning" from the sky and the "loved sun" christens down the poet or the child, the answers the purpose of his life through the link of repetition created by "I", "my", "me" with the "sky" and "cry".
 "Damned", "land", "found" and "wound" signifies the new birth of the child and its connection to the world.
 A shift in verb connection is made in the phrases "sun roars" and the poet's voice "burns" ("sun" is associated with "burns") but the poet has raised his voice burning in the roars of sun.
 The sound in the poem resounds and fills the reader's mind with echoes of sound and sense.
+The sounds are worth enough to coax the readers in involving them in the vision and prayers.
 The meditation of self-realisation is attained through strong use of sounds and excellent synaesthesia in the poem.